mozilla/vtt.js/README.md

 JSON-based tests are useful for creating regression tests.
 The JSON files can be easily generated using the parser, so you don't need to write these by hand (see details below about `cue2json`).

+The first flavour of JSON based tests are tests that compare the parsed result of a WebVTT file to a JSON representation of it.
 For example your WebVTT file could look like this:

 ```
 WEBVTT